onoss98/Engineer-Salary-Prediction-Model/README.md

-# Engineer Salary Prediction Model
+# Tech Engineer Salary Prediction Model

 This project has been undertaken with the primary objective of deepening understanding of predictive models and experiencing the full process using real uncleaned data.